Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Efficient state management

-Code splitting reduces initial bundle size by loading only required components.
+Code splitting reduces initial JavaScript payload size by loading only required modules.

 React.lazy()